CharliePCampbell/CharlieCampbellA21-AcidRain/CharlieCampbellA21-AcidRain/ReadMe.md

 - Signs that you've set the difficulty to a good level:
 --- Ideally, you should have to do your last trader's missions in the wasteland, or at least in the snow biome.
 (If your map is such that you're finding most/all your traders in the pine/desert, then your playthrough won't be challenging/fun).
 --- Ideally, going into the final trader's quests, you shouldn't have been able to stockpile too many acid balms from your previous tradie quests. (e.g. If you have say eight acid balms going into that final trader's quests, the playthrough has been too easy.
 Perhaps you've been able to spend too much time in the easier biomes?).
---- Ideally, you should only have a day or two left when you finish all the required quest tiers and get the cure.
+--- Ideally, you should only have a day or two left when you finish all the agreed quest tiers and get the cure.
 If you had more days left, then on your next playthrough drop the number of days for more challenge and a tenser final few days.

 <!-- RECOMMENDED SETTINGS FOR EACH QUEST TIER CHALLENGE -->
 - The following assumes you've selected all 5 unique traders: